© Copyright Vetcall 2024 | Website design by Plato Creative

 Cats become infected with tapeworms by swallowing fleas (which are infected with the intermediate life stage of the tapeworm) when grooming, and by hunting and eating raw meat.

 Kittens should be wormed every two weeks from two weeks of age until twelve weeks.
-We recommend using Drontal all wormer tablets or Broadline.
-From twelve weeks until six months of age we recommend monthly worming and then three to six monthly there after depending on lifestyle.
+We recommend using Milpro or Drontal all wormer tablets, or Nexgard Spectra if flea treatment is also due.
+From twelve weeks until six months of age we recommend monthly worming, and there after monthly, 3 monthly or 6 monthly depending on lifestyle.